 The 1940 Act requires registered funds and BDCs to value their portfolio securities using market value when market quotations for those securities are "readily available."
 In all other cases, funds must value their investments at fair value, as determined in good faith by the fund's board.
-A fund's net asset value ("NAV") reflects the aggregate value of a fund's investments (less liabilities), and funds generally use their NAV per share to determine the price at which their shares are offered, redeemed or repurchased.
-The valuation of a fund's investments will affect, among other things, the accuracy of advisory fee8 and other asset-based fee or expense calculations; disclosures of fund performance, aggregate NAV and NAV per share, and the valuation of portfolio holdings; compliance with investment policies and limitations; and the protection of shareholder interests from dilution.
-Over the years, the SEC has brought and settled a number of enforcement cases alleging that securities held by registered funds and BDCs were not appropriately valued.
+A fund's net asset value (NAV) reflects the aggregate value of a fund's investments (minus liabilities), and funds generally use their NAV per share to determine the price at which their shares are offered, redeemed or repurchased.
+The valuation of a fund's investments will affect, among other things, the accuracy of advisory fee and other asset-based fee or expense calculations; disclosures of fund performance, aggregate NAV and NAV per share; compliance with investment policies and limitations; and the protection of shareholder interests from dilution.
+The Proposing Release does not state that the Proposed Rule is designed to address systemic or comprehensive industry problems with valuation.
+Nevertheless, from time to time, the SEC has brought and settled a number of enforcement cases alleging that securities held by registered funds and BDCs were not appropriately valued.
 In some of these cases, the SEC alleged that board members did not comply with their statutory duties.